-Russia's invasion of Ukraine has created significant economic and financial disruptions and uncertainties, which could adversely affect our business, financial condition and results of operations
+Geopolitical tensions and conflicts between nations has created significant economic and financial disruptions and uncertainties, which could adversely affect our business, financial condition and results of operations.

 In late February 2022, Russia launched a large-scale military attack on Ukraine.
 In response to the military action by Russia, government actions, including broad-ranging economic sanctions against Russia, have been taken by the United States, the United Kingdom, the European Union and other countries.
-The U.S. and global markets are experiencing volatility and disruption following the start of this military conflict and imposition of sanctions, impacting the financial and commodities markets.
+The U.S. and global markets have experienced volatility and disruption as a result of this military conflict and imposition of sanctions, impacting the financial and commodities markets.
 The continued impact on financial markets, including the level and volatility of interest rates, could impact our earnings.
-Furthermore, continued increases in commodity prices contributing to higher inflation could negatively impact our customers and our earnings.
-Russian military actions and the resulting sanctions could further adversely affect the global economy and financial markets against the U.S., its government, infrastructure and businesses, including S&T. Although the extent and duration of the military action or future escalation of such hostilities, the extent and impact of existing and future sanctions, market disruptions and volatility and the result of any diplomatic negotiations remains uncertain, these consequences, including those we cannot yet predict, may cause our business, financial condition, results of operations and the price of our common stock to be adversely affected.
+Russian military actions and the resulting sanctions could further adversely affect the global economy and financial markets and lead to instability and lack of liquidity in capital markets.
+In addition, Russia may take retaliatory actions and other counter measures including cyberattacks against the U.S., its government, infrastructure and businesses, including S&T.